alexlopezcifuentes/Distillation-Attention/README.md

 >This command will train the proposed DCT-based approach using ResNet-18 as Student backbone and `Teacher ResNet50 ADE20K` folder path as the Teacher.
 ADE20K dataset is used with the default parameters used in the paper.

 ### Changing Hyper-Parameters
-Training parameters are specified in each of the separete `Config.yaml` files from folder `Config/`.
+Training parameters are specified in each of the separate `Config.yaml` files from [`Config`](https://github.com/alexlopezcifuentes/Distillation-Attention/tree/main/Config) folder.
 To change them, you can either change the specific `Config.yaml` file or you can override any set of hyper-parameters with the argument `--Options` like:

 	$ python trainCNNs.py --Architecture X --Dataset X --Distillation DFT --Options TEACHER='X' BS_TRAIN=50 LR=0.01 COMMENTS='Testing argument override'
+> Take a look at each configuration file to see the options.
+If you want to change an hyper-parameter it is likely that is coded there.

 ### Automatic Script
-We provide a shell script that contains the set of necesary commands to train the models from the paper in `Scripts/Run_Train.sh`.
-You can either check the script or run it from `Scripts/` folder with:
+We provide a shell script that contains the set of necesary commands to train the models from the paper in [`Scripts/Run_Train.sh`](https://github.com/alexlopezcifuentes/Distillation-Attention/blob/main/Scripts/Run_Train.sh).
+You can either check the script to inspect how the models where trained or run it from `Scripts/` folder with:

 	$ ./Run_Train.sh

->**Note**: Models are saved in a unique folder containing the date and hour.
-We recommend changing the folder name once trained and changing the `TEACHER='X'` path accordingly.

 ## Evaluation